HitKeep vs Rybbit: Analytics Without ClickHouse

 Section titled “Frequently Asked Questions”Is HitKeep a good alternative to Rybbit?

 Section titled “Is HitKeep a good alternative to Rybbit?”Yes, if self-hosting simplicity is a priority.
-HitKeep deploys as a single binary with no external databases, while Rybbit requires Docker Compose and ClickHouse.
-HitKeep also offers managed cloud in EU or US regions with no feature gating between self-hosted and cloud.
+HitKeep deploys as a single binary with no external databases, while Rybbit’s current Docker Compose stack includes ClickHouse, PostgreSQL, and Redis.
+HitKeep also offers managed cloud in EU or US regions on the same open-source analytics foundation; managed operations and some team features depend on the Cloud plan.

 Does Rybbit have session replay?

 Section titled “Does Rybbit have session replay?”Yes.
-Rybbit includes session replay on its Standard plan and above.
+Rybbit includes session replay; current Cloud pricing places it on Pro, and it is available when self-hosted.
 HitKeep does not offer session replay: it focuses on aggregate analytics, goals, funnels, and ecommerce tracking without recording individual user sessions.

 Is HitKeep GDPR compliant?